QuantConnect/Lean/Data/equity/readme.md

 ![alt tag](https://raw.githubusercontent.com/QuantConnect/Lean/master/Documentation/logo.white.small.png)
 ## LEAN Data Formats / Equity

-QuantConnect hosts US Equity Data (market 'USA') provided by [AlgoSeek](https://www.algoseek.com/).
+QuantConnect hosts US Equity Data (market 'USA') provided by [AlgoSeek](https://www.algoseek.com/) (trade and quote data from post-2007) and QuantQuote (trade data from pre-2007).
 Ticks are stored unfiltered.
-TradeBars have suspicious ticks filtered out and the resulting ticks are consolidated and saved.
+TradeBars and QuoteBars have suspicious ticks filtered out and the resulting ticks are consolidated and saved.
 QuantConnect has *trade* equity ticks as `{YYYYMMDD}_trade.zip` files, and *quote* equity ticks as `{YYYYMMDD}_quote.zip`.

 The US equity data is in the New York timezone.
 Data timezones are found in the [MarketHoursDatabase.json](https://github.com/QuantConnect/Lean/blob/master/Data/market-hours/market-hours-database.json)